ozum/pg-structure/docs/nav.01.guide/guide--nc/relation-names.md

 </div>

-Provided built-in functions `short` and `descriptive` try to generate the shortest name possible considering the number of relations and number of join tables between same tables. `descriptive` adds adjectives more freely compared to `short`.
+Provided built-in functions `short` and `optimal` try to generate the shortest name possible considering the number of relations and number of join tables between same tables. `optimal` adds adjectives more freely compared to `short`.
 Most of the time, they generate the same names.

 ## Custom Modules or Functions